-Sifu Adam Williss’ Core Beliefs (About Dragon Family Wing Chun)
+Sifu Adam Williss’ Core Beliefs About Dragon Family Wing Chun (DFWC)

-Sifu Adam Williss has a unique qpproach to Wing Chun.
+Sifu Adam Williss has a unique, no-nonsense approach to Wing Chun.
 Below are some of his practices and beliefs:

 - Dragon Family Wing Chun is based upon position and structure.
 Being in the right place with the right structure, the rest comes easy.

 - Sparring is a necessity in Dragon Family Wing Chun.
-Wearing moughpieces, hitting and getting hit is required.
+Wearing mouthpieces, hitting and getting hit is required.

 - Shadow boxing is a part of Dragon Family Wing Chun.
 Alive, unscripted fluid movement must be practiced with mobility and adaptability.